DataDog/kafka-kit/cmd/topicmappr/README.md

 ...
 ```

-If broker `1002` failed, we would exclude it from the list, indicating that those positions be filled with the best fitting broker in the list:
+However if broker `1002` failed, we would exclude it from the list, indicating that those positions be filled with the best fitting broker in the list:

 > $ topicmappr -rebuild-map '{"version":1,"partitions":[{"topic":"test_topic","partition":0,"replicas":[1001,1002]},{"topic":"test_topic","partition":1,"replicas":[1002,1001]},{"topic":"test_topic","partition":2,"replicas":[1001,1002]},{"topic":"test_topic","partition":3,"replicas":[1002,1001]}]}' -brokers=1001,1003,1004 -use-meta=false